HashEdits/BFI_VRCFT_Module/ReadMe.md

 # BFI VRCFT Module 🧠

-A module that let's you control VRCFT avatars using BFI actions controlled by your brain 🧠
+A VRCFT module that let's you control VRCFT avatars using BFI expression actions controlled by your brain 🧠

 ## How to use 🤔